Lotfullah21/react/02-hooks/02-useEffect/README.md

 ## Use cases

 One of the best use cases here would be fetching data from an external API, if we add the fetching functionality inside a regular function, every time we render the component or change the state value, we are making a call to that `API` which is not a good practice.
 Because most of the API's have limits on how many times we can make a request to that server.

+When JavaScript uses the fetch function it is delegating duties to an external API so that it can continue its process.
+This is known as asynchronous JavaScript

 ```js
 import { useState, useEffect } from "react";